descarteslabs/example-notebooks/README.md

 ### Guides

-A series of quickstart examples designed as a general overview of each of the basic services within the Descartes Labs Platform:
+Quickstart examples designed as a general overview for each of the core services within the Descartes Labs Platform:

 1. [Logging in](01%20Logging%20In.ipynb) to your local client installation for the first time
 2. [Catalog](https://docs.descarteslabs.com/descarteslabs/catalog/readme.html): Create, manage, search, share, and visualize data: